Should You Start A Portable Toilet Business? What You Need To Know

 • Supplies procurement, including toilet paper and hand sanitizer

-Considering these expenses and potential additional costs, you may require an initial capital investment of around $160,000 to start a successful venture.
 Wondering how to secure this capital?
 Here are several options to consider:

 • Savings: If you have personal savings, consider using them to fund your startup costs.
 This allows you to keep control over the business without having to deal with loans or investors.